iRhythm® Technologies Comments - GuruFocus.com

 SAN FRANCISCO, Nov.
-02, 2022 (GLOBE NEWSWIRE) -- iRhythm Technologies, Inc. (IRTC, Financial), a leading digital health care company focused on creating trusted solutions that detect, prevent, and predict disease, today commented on the recent announcement from the Centers for Medicare and Medicaid Services (“CMS”) that it has issued the Medicare Physician Fee Schedule (MPFS) Final Rule for Calendar Year 2023 (the “Final Rule”).
-On November 1, 2022, CMS stated in its fact sheet that the Final Rule includes payment policies, payment rates and other provisions for services furnished on or after January 1, 2023 (“CMS Fact Sheet”).
+02, 2022 (GLOBE NEWSWIRE) -- iRhythm Technologies, Inc. (NASDAQ:IRTC), a leading digital health care company focused on creating trusted solutions that detect, prevent, and predict disease, today provided commentary on the recently released Centers for Medicare and Medicaid Services (“CMS”) Medicare Physician Fee Schedule (“MPFS”) Final Rule for Calendar Year 2023 and accompanying addenda (the “Final Rule”).
+The Final Rule was released on November 2, 2022 and updated payment policies, payment rates and other provisions for services furnished on or after January 1, 2023, which include those rates related to long term electrocardiogram (“ECG”) monitoring and recording that iRhythm uses to seek reimbursement for its Zio® XT service.

-In the advanced copy of the Final Rule linked in the CMS Fact Sheet, CMS commented that the Final Rule will include national pricing for Current Procedural Terminology (“CPT”) codes 93241, 93243, 93245, and 93247 along with an updated price of $260.35 for the extended external ECG patch, medical magnetic tape recorder (SD339) supply item.
-The SD339 supply item price of $260.35 in the Final Rule is a positive improvement from the $245.69 price that CMS included in their Proposed Rule issued in July 2022. iRhythm is waiting for the Final Rule and accompanying addenda to be published on the Federal Register before providing further comments on the national pricing for CPT codes 93241, 93243, 93245, and 93247 and its potential impact to its business.
+In the Final Rule, CMS established relative value units for Current Procedural Terminology (“CPT”) codes 93247 (for wear-time of greater than 7 days and up to 15 days) and 93243 (for wear-time of greater than 48 hours and up to 7 days) as well as a calendar year 2023 Conversion Factor that, collectively with the Medicare payment reduction (sequestration) and the sequestration under the statutory Pay-As-You-Go, we believe reflect national reimbursement rates of $224 and $213 for CPT codes 93247 and 93243, respectively.
+Based on the calendar year 2023 Geographic Practice Cost Index modifiers in the Final Rule that are applicable to the locations of the Company’s Medicare-enrolled Independent Diagnostic Testing Facilities (“IDTFs”) in San Francisco, CA, Deerfield, IL and Houston, TX, iRhythm estimates the applicable reimbursement rates could range from $227 to $307 for CPT code 93247 and $216 to $292 for CPT code 93243.
+Using the Final Rule’s implied rates and based on the Company’s current expectations for volume mix in calendar year 2023 across its IDTF locations, iRhythm estimates that, if the calendar year 2023 reimbursement rates had been implemented in 2022, the impact to the Company’s revenue would have been immaterial to its current fiscal year 2022 revenue guidance.

-For reference, iRhythm primarily relies on the following two CPT codes to seek reimbursement for its Zio® XT service: codes 93247 (for wear-time of greater than 7 days and up to 15 days) and 93243 (for wear-time of greater than 48 hours and up to 7 days).
+“Securing national pricing for long-term ECG monitoring is a significant milestone for iRhythm and for the industry and brings stability to our core U.S. business as well as improved access for the patients we serve.
+We are appreciative of CMS’ continued efforts to get to this important milestone,” said Quentin Blackford, iRhythm’s President and CEO.
+“We believe CMS’ Final Rule reflects support for the use of innovative diagnostic technology for Medicare beneficiaries across the United States, though we continue to believe that these rates may not fully value the clinical benefits of AI used to deliver the Zio XT service. iRhythm intends to continue partnering with CMS and other industry stakeholders to advocate for national rates that reflect the full value of extended Holter monitoring to drive appropriate access and the availability of quality healthcare services for the benefit of our patients.”

 About iRhythm Technologies, Inc.